sayed30/Online_Book_Store/README.md

 Online Book Store using HTML, JavaScript, Java Servlet, and SQL.
-Build with my team member for a school project.
+Built with my team member for a school project.